mesosphere/marathon/docs/articles/deployments.md

 - etc. For more information on why a deployment may not finish successfully see [troubleshooting](troubleshooting.md)

 ## Deployment status
 In all the above cases Marathon will keep retrying to deploy the task indefinitely.
 During the deployment lifetime its status can be queried from the `/v2/deployments` [Rest API](api.md) endpoint.
-Let's change the above `/product/service/rails-app` definition and have it request 1000 CPUs using `"cpus": 1000` (it's a rails app after all so those CPUs might be actually needed ^.^).
+For example, let's change the above `/product/service/rails-app` definition and make it request 1000 CPUs using `"cpus": 1000`.
 Here, Marathon will have difficulties finding an agent with enough CPUs so that we have enough time to examine the deployment using `GET /v2/deployments` request.
 The result looks like:
 ```
 [
     {